intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 The `/energy` path returns a ‘cube’ of energy data for a specified number of periods starting at an epoch.

-It response contains aggregated data for the requested period, and for its child period.
+The response contains aggregated data for the requested period, and for its child period.
 For example a request for a *week* period will produce a response with data aggregated for the *week* and for its child period: *day*.

 The response will also include links to navigate from the reqested period to adjacent periods (next week, month etc.).